 Maybe the first cryptocurrency distributed by an ICO was Ripple.
 In early 2013 Ripple Labs started to develop the Ripple called payment system and created around 100 billion XRP token.
 The company sold these token to fund the development of the Ripple platform.

-Later in 2013, Mastercoin promised to create a layer on top of Bitcoin to execute smart contracts and tokenize Bitcoin transactions.
-The developer sold some million Mastercoin token against Bitcoin and received around $1mio.
+Later in 2013, Mastercoin promised to create a layer on top of bitcoin to execute smart contracts and tokenize Bitcoin transactions.
+The developer sold some million Mastercoin token against bitcoin and received around mio.

 Ethereum – The Initial Coin Offering?
 ICO Crowdfunding Machine

 One of the easiest application of ethereum’s smart contract system is to create a simple token which can be transacted on the Ethereum blockchain instead of Ether.
 This kind of contract was standardized with ERC#20.
 It made ethereum host of such a wide scope of ICO that you can safely say that Ethereum found its Killer App as a distributed platform for crowdfunding and fundraising.

 The most prominent demonstration of the potential of Ethereum’s smart contracts has been The DAO.
 The distributed investment company was fuelled with Ether worth $100m.
 The investors received in exchange against Ether Dao Token which had their own market price and enabled the holder to participate in the governance of the DAO.
 After it was hacked, the DAO however failed.

 The concept of funding projects with a token on Ethereum became the blueprint for a new and highly successful generation of crowdfunding projects.
 If you already tried out, you know that investing in token on top of ethereum is charmingly easy: You transfer ETH, paste the contract in your wallet – and, tata: The token appear in your account and you are free to transfer them as you want.